-Pathfinder is powered by a 50 amp hour 24 volt LiFePO4 battery.
+Going Merry is powered by a 50 amp hour 24 volt LiFePO4 battery.
 12v and 5v voltage rails are regulated by buck boost converters to power all needed electronics on the vehicle.
-Component voltages and the total current draw of the system are constantly measured by analog inputs of an Arduino microcontroller on board.
+Component voltages and the total current draw of the system are constantly measured by a custom E-Stop pcb featuring an ACS770 for current sensing and an ESP32 module to handle the logic and wireless E-Stop function.
 This data is used to get a measurement of the power being drawn from the system.
 After more data is collected, we will be able to know the average current draws based on the state of the vehicle.
 This will allow us to make accurate estimates of battery life.
 Initial estimates place average current draw at 30 amps during normal operation.
 With the battery we have, expect around 1.5 hours of operation before the battery voltage drops below operable levels.
 The battery can be fully charged from mains power over the course of 2.5 hours.